Web Browser Market Share In 2023: 85+ Browser Usage Statistics

 Finally, below we can see a comparison of all regions.

-Where Safari has some strong usage figures in North America, Europe, and Oceana – it’s still too far behind Chrome.
+Where Safari has some strong usage figures in North America, Europe, and Oceania – it’s still too far behind Chrome.

 Chrome is here to stay across all regions.